davidalind/arduino-esp-fan-controler/README.md

 ## General
 ESP8266 fan controler with WiFi Access Point.

 Control interface is webpage with current PRM and duty cycle.
+New duty cycle can be set through the webpage.

 PRM and duty cycle are pushed from fan controler unsing websocket.

 ## Connecting to UI
 Default SSID: fan_controler

 Default PASSWORD: 12341234

 The IP of the control interface is: 192.168.4.1